Learn about fees and taxes you will find on your T-Mobile bill.

 The late fee grace period does not apply to partial account suspensions.
 Anytime your account is past due, suspension is a possibility.
 The balance that remains unpaid when the grace period ends is charged the late fee.

-The Regulatory Programs Fee is a fee collected to help recover the costs associated with e911, number pooling, and number portability.
-The fee is $1.61 and is applied to all T-Mobile lines.
+The Regulatory Programs Fee is not a tax but is a fee we collect and retain to help recover the costs we have already incurred and continue to incur associated with complying with a number of local, state, and federal mandates, programs and obligations such as E911, number pooling, and number portability.
+The fee is $2.71 and is applied to all T-Mobile lines, and may be subject to change.
+See T-Mobile Terms & Conditions to learn more.

 The Universal Service Fund is a fee applied to all accounts.
 This fee increases access to advanced telecommunications services to all consumers in rural areas at reasonable rates, and provides funding for federal programs.
 Like some other fees, the rate of the fee changes on a regular basis as determined by the Federal Communications Commission.